19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (5) So long as an order under subsection (1) remains in force, the Authority may, by notice in writing to that specified financial institution, suspend the approval, authorisation, designation, recognition, registration or licence of that specified financial institution under the relevant Act.

+[Act 31 of 2017 wef 04/06/2018]

 [Act 9 of 2013 wef 18/04/2013]

 ### General provisions as to winding up

-30AAP\.—(1) On the application of the Authority, the Court may, in addition to the grounds specified in section 254(1) of the Companies Act (Cap.
+54\.—(1) On the application of the Authority, the Court may, in addition to the grounds specified in section 254(1) of the Companies Act (Cap.
 50), order under that Act the winding up of a company incorporated in Singapore which is carrying on or has carried on the significant business of a specified financial institution in Singapore, if —

 (a) the Authority has exercised any power under the relevant provisions in relation to the company; or